kelepool/docs.kelepool.com/src/en/developers/ethereum/api/Hardware.md

 Small stakes are as simple as depositing tokens into the Cola Pool smart contract.
 Users can staking a minimum of 0.01ETH and a maximum amount of ETH.
 When the total amount of small stakings in the contract exceeds 32ETH, the Cola Pool will use the [Ethereum official CLI tool](https://github.com/ethereum /staking-deposit-cli) generates withdrawal credentials in the cold wallet and automatically creates a verification node.
 The user's funds are managed and secured by the cola mining pool.
 After the official launch of ETH2.0 in the future, the cola mining pool will open the withdrawal interface for users.

 - Suppose we intend to staking `125.0172ETH`, after the staking, Cola Pool will immediately create `3 validators' (32ETH each)
-- The remaining `29.0172ETH` will be stakingd in the contract, and a verification node will be created after other users staking enough `32ETH`
+- The remaining `29.0172ETH` will be staked in the contract, and a verification node will be created after other users staking enough `32ETH`

 ``` javascript